 “We tend to go to the small banks that are in town.
 Typically, they’ll loan on anywhere from one to five, ten, fifteen, twenty ranches.
 We’re not going to go to Chase Bank and we’re not going to go to the big lenders, because they don’t really offer these programs for small investors.”

 Meet the Bank’s VP

-When Andrew walks into a small bank to get a loan, his goal isn’t to speak with a teller or a manager or a loan officer.
+When Andrew walks into a small bank to get a loan and implement his BRRRR Strategy, his goal isn’t to speak with a teller or a manager or a loan officer.
 He wants to go straight for the bank’s Vice-President.
 “You always want to go and directly talk to the VP.
 Typically, at these small banks, the VP is pretty much the main guy there, and that’s the person you want to approach.”

 When approaching a conversation with a bank VP, the first thing Andrew does is explains, in two minutes or less, his business plan.
 A condensed version of his two-minute elevator pitch is, “Hey, we’re buying foreclosure type of properties or investment properties that are rentals.
 When we come to you, they’re going to be purchased, they’re going to be already stabilized (they like that word) and there’s already an existing tenant.
 We do two-year to three-year (minimum) leases only; we don’t do short-term leases.”

-Next, Andrew explains his 2-5-7 formula and his philosophy of aggressively paying down the properties in 7 years.
+Next, Andrew explains he has his version of the BRRRR Strategy, the 2-5-7 formula, as well as his philosophy of aggressively paying down the properties in 7 years.
 Then, he goes into more details and shows the VP a couple of successful past deals.
 However, if you’re brand new, just show them a property or two that you have in the works.

 How to Find Local Banks